 Names of lecturers: Prof.mr.dr.
 G.J.
 Zwenne, Prof.mr.dr.ir.
 B.H.M.
 Custers, A.M.
 Sears, guest lecturers

 Required preparation by students: required readings, assignments

-Interactive lectures for which attendance is mandatory and registration is required (in Usis the lectures are registered as working groups).
+Interactive lectures for which attendance is mandatory.
+Registration is required (in MyStudymap/Usis all interactive lectures are mentioned as working groups).

 - Written exam (3 hours)

 Areas to be tested within the exam

 The examination syllabus consists of the required reading (literature) for the course, the course information guide and the subjects taught in the lectures, the seminars and all other instructions which are part of the course.

 In this course it is possible to retake an exam that has been passed (cf. art.
 188.8.131.52 and further of the Course and Examination Regulations) on the condition that this is course is not part of the minor.
 Students who have passed the exam may retake the final written assessment (test) of the course if they meet certain requirements.
 To retake a passed exam, students need to ask the Student Administration Office (OIC) for permission.
 For more information, go to 'course and exam enrollment' > 'permission for retaking a passed exam' on the student website.